 Author Contributions

 SM conceived the study based on an event first identified by JR, and prepared the manuscript with the help of all co-authors.
 LG, QB, SK, XX, and CC supported radiative transfer calculations and dust optical property analyses.
 JD, JS, YW, and JW provided satellite data, tools, and analysis.
-AW conducted the synoptic scale analysis, and JB, SV, and MZ provided model data supporting case interpretation.
+AW conducted the synoptic scale analysis, and JB, SV, TW, and MZ provided model data supporting case interpretation.

 Acknowledgments

-The support of the Office of Naval Research under grant N00014-16-1-2040 and the NOAA JPSS Program Office are gratefully acknowledged.
+The support of the Office of Naval Research under grant N00014-16-1-2040 and the NOAA Joint Polar Satellite System (JPSS) Program Office are gratefully acknowledged.

 References